 Firstly, depending on where you live and how much space you have for your clothes, you may decide to rotate your clothes according to the seasons.
 If you live in an area that really has the four seasons, then you may want to pack away the fall/winter clothes when it is spring/summer and vice-versa.

 I have lived in Southern California for most of my life, where it is usually spring time most of the time and then “summer” for a couple weeks and “winter” for a couple weeks.
-Our version of winter is when it gets into the 40’s or 30’s and rains.
+Our version of winter is when it gets into the 40’s and rains.
 But, as the years progress, we have been having hotter weather all year round, where it felt like spring/summer most of 2014 with almost no rain at all.
 Here in Southern California we get all excited on a day when we can pull out a turtle neck sweater and scarf and then the next day it could be 80 degrees out.

 But back to organizing according to season: This can be very practical for many people short on space.
 You can pack away the out-of-season clothes and put them on a really high shelf or in another room’s closet because you really won’t be wearing those items for half the year.
 When you rotate the clothes, it becomes an opportunity to review what you have and what you want to keep or get rid of.